 In bigger evaluation of our lives, happiness is very much tied to income.
 It is not absolute wealth, the total amount of money, that fosters happiness, it is our relative purchasing power compared to our neighbours and colleagues that matters.
 Thus, two households with a different income of $22,000 and $100,000 can have the same level of happiness provided they meet up with their communities average income.

-People who wants to derive happiness from large wealth do base their believes on the ability of money to eliminate all their worries.
-Having a luxurious hоmе and flashy саr can elevate your status in the society.
+People who wants to derive happiness from large wealth do base their beliefs on the ability of money to eliminate all their worries.
+Having a luxurious hоmе and flashy саr can elevate your status in society.
 Happiness can also come from knowing that you have асhіеvеd a high level of ѕuссеѕѕ аѕ having more money than is needed is regarded іn mоѕt ѕосіеtіеѕ аѕ a mark of great ѕuссеѕѕ.

 Notwithstanding the preceding discussion, “More money, more problems?” may also be as true as ever.
 Studies shows that Americans today, compared to 55 years ago, own twice as many cars and eat out twice as much per person, but don’t seem to be any happier because of it.
 Due to the excessive materialism that is encouraged by large wealth, your well-being, relationships and quality of life can be negatively imparted by excessive wealth.
 According to the American Psychology Association, the average American’s well-being has declined since the 1950’s despite the increase in average wealth..